GrantEadie/programming-language-suggester/README.md

 # _Programming Language Suggestor_

-#### _Ask user for name and to answer five questions, then return a calculated answer with their name., {Created on 8/14/20, updated on 8/15/20}_
+#### _Ask user for name and to answer five questions, then return a calculated answer with their name., Created on 8/14/20, updated on 8/15/20_

 #### By _**Grant Eadie**_